LocationSeattle, United States

 Site Area2,980 sf

+Text description provided by the architects.
 Located in a central but marginal Seattle neighborhood, the Backyard House is a speculative infill development that takes its name from its site—the subdivided backyard of an existing single family house.
 The projects fundamental objective, to build an affordable house suited to a broad range of potential buyers, resulted in a program that emphasized economical construction, long term operational efficiency, a limited palette of durable materials, and the creation of bright, naturally lit spaces integrated with the site and views.

 The house is situated on the western half of the lot on the edge of a bluff and reached via a driveway that runs through the side yard of the existing house.
 A mandated parking area that accommodates two cars and common infrastructure such as garbage, recycling and exterior storage creates a buffer between the houses.

 At the ground floor a series of platforms step down through the interior to define distinct program elements and then re-emerge from the house as a terrace at the edge of the bluff.
 The intent was to enable inhabitants to experience the topography and for space to flow organically down through the building and its compact site.
 To define enclosure on these platforms, wall planes and infill glazing are organized to create a sense of both prospect and refuge within the house and site, as well as maximizing access to light in all rooms.
 A large kitchen window and porch engage the street, and floor to ceiling glazing in the dining and living rooms opens to the western terrace and to the view.
 Primary walls extend beyond the glazing to focus views and extend the threshold between inside and out.
 Walls, openings and platforms combine to create interconnected spaces that are open and protected, expansive and secluded.